 Margit also currently looks after a baby rock wallaby, so tiny she has just started to grow some fur.
 Another gorgeous and interesting personality is a baby green ringtail possum, a species of ringtail possum found only in Northern Australia.
 We get to feed him his favourite leaves and he loves sitting on top or our head as he would on his mum in the wild.

 Margit dishes up a delicious 3-course vegetarian dinner, including vegetables picked fresh from her garden.
-The meal is finished with a dessert of mango sorbet topped with chocolate sauce.
+A dessert of mango sorbet topped with chocolate sauce completes the meal.
 All this time it’s like a movie playing in front of us as we watch the wildlife frolics in the lodge.